 Sure, summer in California is usually warm and sunny.
 However even though summer may wind down that doesn’t mean the temperatures start to drop.
 At Disneyland early August heat is when things start to really warm up!
 In Southern California, August, September and October are usually our warmest months of the year.
 There might be pumpkins on Main Street USA but the thermometer is still reading 100 degrees!

-Read on for my tips on what to do when it’s hot at Disneyland
+Read on for my tips on how to do Disneyland in the heat!

 Seek the Shade Inside at Disneyland & California Adventure

 - In the Sleeping Beauty Castle Walkthrough you can enjoy the a/c and take as long as you like to admire the dioramas.

 - Watch The Disneyland Story presenting Great Moments with Mr. Lincoln.
 A restful theater and cool air.
 Some guests admit they come here to take a brief nap.

 - Walk through Mickey’s House in Toontown, then wait for a one-on-one character greeting with him while watching cartoon in air-conditioned comfort.

 - I love the Enchanted Tiki Room and it’s especially refreshing on a hot day.
 Pick up a Dole Whip before going inside (you can snack during the show).
 Use Mobile Ordering on the Disneyland app to save time in line!

 - Soak in a glorious Broadway-like production at the Hyperion Theater.
 It’s a Frozen-themed show, how appropriately cool!
 Just about an hour of air-conditioned comfort (and you can bring in snacks).

 - Get toddlers out of the heat and inside the adorable Disney Junior Dance Party!